NotLovishGarg/102203525_topsis/README.md

 ---

 By following the above steps, you can easily perform TOPSIS analysis using the `102203525_TOPSIS` package.
 For any issues or suggestions, feel free to open an issue on the [GitHub repository](https://github.com/NotLovishGarg/102203525_topsis).

+The Link to this Python Package on [PyPi](https://pypi.org/project/102203525-TOPSIS/)